mddazure/azure-vwan-microhack/README.md

 The None Route table is also present for each Hub; traffic from Connections Associated with this Route table is dropped.

 Click on Effective Routes at the top of the page.
 In the drop downs on the next page, select Route Table and Default respectively.
 This brings up the Default route table.
 Note that routes for the prefixes of both connected VNETs are present, pointing to the respective VNET connections.

+Scenario 2: Add a Branch

+Now let's add a Branch location.

-## Task 3: Connect a simulated branch site
+## Task 1: Connect a simulated branch site
 Now connect a branch site via a BGP-enbaled VPN connection and explore the routing between spokes and the branch.
 The branch site is simulated through a VNET with a VNET Gateway which was deployed through Terraform as part of the Prerequisites.

 In Cloud Shell, in the azure-vwan-microhack directory